COVID-19 Update + Resources

-While Oregon has now opened with fewer restrictions, there is still risk associated with Special Olympics Oregon returning to in-person activities at this time.
+While SOOR continues to relax some restrictions, there is still risk associated with Special Olympics Oregon returning to in-person activities at this time.
 Community spread of COVID-19 continues to occur in several parts of the state.
-The delta variant and the new omicron variant are on-going concerns – especially since there are still several counties with vaccine rates lower than 60% for those 16 years and older.
+The delta variant and the new omicron variant are on-going concerns – especially since there are still several counties in our state with vaccine rates lower than 60% for those 16 years and older.
 Many of our participants remain at higher risk.

 It is estimated that as many as one-half to two-thirds of our athletes fall into the high-risk category.
 For a complete list of the underlying health and other conditions that Special Olympics, Inc. has determined to be high risk, please click here: SOI Fact Sheet: Who Is High Risk.
 In addition, many of our volunteers may also fall into higher risk categories for infection or negative outcomes due to infection.

 Currently, SOOR does NOT require the vaccine to return to in-person participation.
-Further, we do not collect data on who has and has not been vaccinated or have a reliable means to track this prior to registration for the upcoming season.
+Further, we do not currently collect data on who has and has not been vaccinated or have a reliable means to track this prior to registration for the upcoming season.
 Special Olympics, Inc (SOI) has developed a tracking app that we will consider in the future.
-In Phase 1, all participants (athletes, Unified partners, coaches, other volunteers) will be held to the same safety and masking protocols regardless of vaccine status.
+In Phase 3, all participants (athletes, Unified partners, coaches, other volunteers) will be held to the same safety and masking protocols regardless of vaccine status.

 Special Olympics encourages everyone who has access to the COVID-19 vaccine, to get vaccinated.
 The vaccine will help protect you from getting COVID-19.
 If you still get infected after you get vaccinated, the vaccine works to prevent serious illness.
 By getting vaccinated, you also help protect people around you.
 People with intellectual disabilities are almost 6 times more likely to die from COVID-19 than the general population.
 The vaccine helps to reduce the risk of serious disease and death.
 This information is not meant to be complete, exhaustive, or a substitute for medical professional advice or OHA and CDC guidance and is being made available in the context of the public health emergency related to the coronavirus (COVID-19).